mrn-aglic/datapipelines-airflow-book/chapter07/README.md

 I'm going to try and explain what I did and why I did it.

-This readme is only for the digit classifier example that uses aws and sagemaker.
-For the other example, check out chapter07_airbnb.
+The entire folder is basically split into two parts:
+1. digit_classifier - which has some examples before
+the book starts with the larger digit classifier example, including that example (in short until chapter 7.2).
+2. inside_airbnb - which starts from chapter 7.2.

 ## pre-requirements
 If you want to run sagemaker operators you're going to